Contents

 Is The ™ Symbol Valid Internationally?

-In Australia, the ™ symbol can be used for trade marks that are registered overseas but are not registered in Australia yet.
-If you plan on using the ™ symbol internationally, it’s better to check the regulations of that country to see if you are permitted to do so.
+In Australia, you can use the ™ symbol for trade marks that are already registered in other countries, even if they are not yet registered domestically.
+However, if you plan on using the ™ symbol internationally, it’s crucial to check the specific regulations in each target country to ensure compliance.

 How Else Can I Protect My Intellectual Property?